The-going/evlproject/content/dovetail/pipeline/_index.md

-To address this issue, Dovetail introduces a mechanism called *interrupt pipelining* which turns all device IRQs into pseudo-NMIs, only to run NMI-safe interrupt handlers from the perspective of the regular kernel activities.
+To address this issue, Dovetail introduces a mechanism called *interrupt pipelining* which turns all device IRQs into pseudo-NMIs, only to run NMI-safe interrupt handlers from the perspective of the main kernel activities.

 ## Two-stage IRQ pipeline {#two-stage-pipeline}

-Interrupt pipelining is a lightweight approach based on the introduction of a separate, high-priority execution stage for running out-of-band interrupt handlers immediately upon IRQ receipt, which cannot be delayed by the in-band, regular kernel work.
+Interrupt pipelining is a lightweight approach based on the introduction of a separate, high-priority execution stage for running out-of-band interrupt handlers immediately upon IRQ receipt, which cannot be delayed by the in-band, main kernel work.
 By immediately, we mean unconditionally, regardless of whether the in-band kernel code had disabled interrupts when the event arrived, using the common `local_irq_save()`, `local_irq_disable()` helpers or any of their